Bee hummingbird

 The bee hummingbird, zunzuncito or Helena hummingbird (Mellisuga helenae) is a species of hummingbird, native to the island of Cuba in the Caribbean.
 It is the smallest known bird.
-The bee hummingbird feeds on nectar of flowers and bugs found in Cuba.
+The bee hummingbird feeds on flower nectar and insects.

 Description

 The bee hummingbird is the smallest living bird.
 Females weigh 2.6 g and are 6.1 cm long, and are slightly larger than males, which have an average weight of 1.95 g and length of 5.5 cm.
 Like all hummingbirds, it is a swift, strong flier.

-The male has a green pileum and bright red throat, iridescent gorget with elongated lateral plumes, bluish upper parts, and the rest of the underparts mostly greyish white.
+The male has a green pileum and bright red throat, an iridescent scarlet gorget (when exposed to sunlight) with elongated lateral plumes, bluish upper parts, and the rest of the underparts are mostly greyish white.
 Compared to other small hummingbirds, which often have a slender appearance, the bee hummingbird looks rounded and plump.

 Female bee hummingbirds are bluish green with a pale gray underside.
 The tips of their tail feathers have white spots.
 During the mating season, males have a reddish to pink head, chin, and throat.
 The female lays only two eggs at a time, each about the size of a coffee bean.

-The bee hummingbird's feathers have iridescent colors, which is not always noticeable, but depends on the viewing angle.
+The bee hummingbird's feathers have iridescent colors, which are not always noticeable, but depend on the viewing angle.
 The bird's slender, pointed bill is adapted for probing deep into flowers.
 The bee hummingbird feeds mainly on nectar, by moving its tongue rapidly in and out of its mouth.
 In the process of feeding, the bird picks up pollen on its bill and head.
 When it flies from flower to flower, it transfers the pollen.
 In this way, it plays an important role in plant reproduction.
 In one day, the bee hummingbird may visit 1,500 flowers.
 It is a diurnal bird that can fly at 40-48 km/h, and it beats its wings 80–200 times per second, which allows it to remain stationary in the air to feed on flowers.
 The bee hummingbird lives up to seven years in the wild, and 10 years in captivity.

-The bee hummingbird has also been described as the smallest dinosaur.
-This characterization is based upon the recognition that birds are, in fact, a living form of theropod dinosaurs (or, strictly speaking, avian dinosaurs), and no smaller bird or non-avian dinosaur has been found in the fossil record.
+The bee hummingbird has also been described as the smallest known dinosaur.
+This characterization is based upon the recognition that birds are a living form of theropod dinosaurs (or, strictly speaking, avian dinosaurs), and no smaller bird or non-avian dinosaur has been found in the fossil record.

 The call is described as a "high pitched, jumbled twitter".
 Within their territory a male will often sing atop the highest tree.